 Apart from providing the extraordinary design in flagships, the company has amazed us by providing an elegant design and adequate build material in lower-end devices too, and this phone is a superb example of Huawei’s craftsmanship in an affordable price.

 The back of the phone hosts a horizontal camera along with flash in the top left corner and Huawei branding on the spine of the phone.
 Apart from that, the entire backside is empty and there is no fingerprint scanner.
 We can’t complain much since it’s an entry-level phone.

 Despite having a plastic body embedded in a metal frame, Huawei Y5 Prime 2018 looks stunning and also fits in hands pretty well.
 On the front, the phone includes a Fullview display with minimum bezels to feast your eyes.
 Above the display, a selfie camera is placed on the right side of the earpiece.
 The phone doesn’t include a dedicated speaker instead uses the earpiece as the speaker which exhibits a rather poor sound.

 Volume Rocker and the power key reside on the usual right side of the phone.
 On the left, we have a dual SIM card tray which also includes a dedicated microSD card slot.
-Top of the phone hosts a 3.5mm headphone jack, and on the bottom, there is a micro USB charging port and a mic along with it.
+The top of the phone hosts a 3.5mm headphone jack, and on the bottom, there is a micro USB charging port and a mic along with it.

-The phone only weighs a 145g and surprisingly even with a big screen, it doesn’t feel hefty at all.
+The phone only weighs 145g and surprisingly even with a big screen, it doesn’t feel hefty at all.
 The back of the phone is slightly curved from the edges to attain a better grip.